 “We’re able to have a much more symbiotic relationship with our sales department,” said Shawna Arneson, Senior Credit Manager

-Barron says, “We started to go out and survey the marketplace and the [Euler Hermes] name came up very quickly.
-They have a very solid reputation in the industry and are very competitive.”
+The answer to this dilemma came in the form of credit insurance.
+“We started to survey the marketplace and the [Euler Hermes] name came up very quickly,” said John Barron, the company’s CFO.
+“They have a very solid reputation in the industry and are very competitive.”

 KEEN now works with Euler Hermes to obtain credit insurance to protect its accounts receivable and leverages its newfound freedom to seize growth opportunities.
 For example, in the past, KEEN would have been reluctant to do business with highly leveraged companies.
 With credit insurance in place, KEEN can mitigate these risks on a case-by-case basis in order to maximize sales and minimize risk.